ashbymichael/News/7b20a26a-141b-494c-b51f-3f534ec239d4/content.md

 **About you:**

 - Passionate about teaching
-- Mobile app UI/UX experienced
+- Mobile app UI/UX experience
 - Strong people skills, comfortable speaking to large groups of people
 - Based in San Francisco, Silicon Valley, or New York City (or are willing to relocate on your own terms)
 - You eat, breathe, and sleep UI/UX - you simply cannot get enough!